GnanendranN/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Name: Gnanendran N
+# Experiment 05 Implementation of flipflops using verilog
-# Register Number: 23006661
+## Name: Gnanendran N
-# Experiment--05-Implementation-of-flipflops-using-verilog
+## Register Number: 23006661
 # AIM:
 To implement all the flipflops using verilog and validating their functionality using their functional tables
 # HARDWARE REQUIRED: